Indicio-tech/author-endorser-wizards/README.md

 ### Running the Endorser
 once you have cloned the repo,

-* docker build -t endorser-wizard -f endorser-docker-file .
+* docker build -t endorser-wizard -f endorser-docker-file . (the dot is important, as it signifys your current directory)
 * docker run --rm -it -v \<Path to git repository\>/author-endorser-wizards:/root/author-endorser-wizards:z -v \<Path to .indy_client\>/wallet:/.indy_client/wallet:z -v \<Path to .indy_client\>/pool:/.indy_client/pool:z endorser-wizard
   * \(If on windows run: docker run --rm -it -v \<Path to git repository\>\author-endorser-wizards:/root/author-endorser-wizards:z -v \<Path to .indy_client\>\wallet:/.indy_client/wallet:z -v \<Path to .indy_client\>\pool:/.indy_client/pool:z endorser-wizard\)
 ### Running the Author